Ranch-Hand-Robotics/ranch-hand-robotics.github.io/sheepdog.md

   - dark-theme
 ---

-Sheepdog is a small wheeled robot designed to work in outdoor environment or confined indoor environments.
+Sheepdog is an Open-Source small wheeled robot designed to work in outdoor environments or confined indoor environments.

 Features:
 - Operate as a remote control robot, or as an autonomous robot.